Opinions

 Originally published on the World Economic Forum’s Health and Healthcare Systems thought leadership page: How COVID-19 unleashed a wave of medical oxygen innovation | World Economic Forum

 Medical oxygen is a lifesaving, irreplaceable medicine that is vital for treating conditions such as pneumonia, sepsis, trauma, and complications during childbirth.
-Despite its critical importance, only 50% of low- and middle-income countries lack adequate access.
+Despite its critical importance, only 50% of low- and middle-income countries have adequate access.
 In August, Unitaid published a landscape report that outlined some of the most groundbreaking new tools on the market or in development that could be game changers in reaching people in critical need of medical oxygen.
 And with our new Oxygen Call for Proposals, Unitaid is ready to invest in the best new ideas: we’re inviting researchers, health organizations, academics and companies to submit their proposals for how to address this unacceptable global shortage of medical oxygen in low- and middle-income countries.
 Below, we outline some of the groundbreaking new advancements we’re excited about at Unitaid.

 As waves of COVID-19 swept across the globe in June 2020, John Graf, an engineer at NASA, found himself confronting a challenge far removed from NASA’s usual focus on space exploration.
 He was considering how a technology originally designed to produce oxygen for space suits could be repurposed to meet the urgent needs of underserved countries desperate for respiratory care solutions.
 Graf was not alone in this endeavor.
 Innovators from around the world were grappling with a long-neglected question: How can we ensure that patients, particularly those in remote locations, have access to medical oxygen?